-The teams that are asked to participate at the finals will present their entire projects at one time.
+Finalist Teams will present their entire projects at one time.
 The jury will be allotted time for questions at the end of each team presentation.
 It is not required that all members of the team participate in the presentation to the jury; however, any or all team members may be present to assist with answering questions from the jury.